- Page_fault_in_nonpaged_area error will make your system unstable and prone to crashes, but there’s a way to fix this error for good.

 - If you choose to uninstall drivers select Delete the driver software for this device and click OK.

 - Now you should be using default or previous version of drivers depending on your choice.

-Solution 3 – Update your OS
+5. Update your OS

 You may also want to disconnect all peripheral devices when booting up your computer since this error is usually triggered by incompatible or faulty hardware.

-So if you try to fix them make sure that you keep a close eye on the brackets next to an error because it usually points out to a file that is causing these issues.
+So if you try to fix it make sure that you keep a close eye on the brackets next to an error because it usually points out to a file that is causing these issues.

 First, test your RAM, then, remove or update problematic software.
 If it sounds too complicated, read our complete fix to this problem.